DanielLiu1123/classpath-replacer/README.md

 If you want to use `@ClasspathReplacer` with `@SpringBootTest`, you need to consider the side effects that may come with restarting the Spring context.

-If you want to use `@ClasspathReplacer` with [testcontainers](https://www.testcontainers.org/), you need to consider the side effects that may come with restarting the container.
+If you want to use `@ClasspathReplacer` with [Testcontainers](https://www.testcontainers.org/), you need to consider the side effects that may come with restarting the container.

 ## Thanks

 This project is inspired
 by [spring-boot-test-support](https://github.com/spring-projects/spring-boot/tree/main/spring-boot-project/spring-boot-tools/spring-boot-test-support).
-However, this library is only for internal use in Spring Boot and does not provide Maven coordinates for external use, so Classpath Replacer was born.
+However, this library is only for internal use in Spring Boot and does not provide Maven coordinates for external use, so `Classpath Replacer` was born.

 ## License